kemalyst/kemalyst/README.md

 ### Models

-The models are a simple ORM mechanism that will map objects to tuples.
+The models are a simple ORM mechanism that will map objects to rows in the database.
 The mapping is done using a `sql_mapping` macro.

 An example models/post.cr`
 ```